East Balikpapan: Manufactures

 Some multinational corporations operate in East Balikpapan district.
 Companies including Baker Hughes (US), Halliburton (US), Schlumberger (France), Thiess (Australia), Komatsu (Japan), Elnusa (Indonesia) and Weatherford International (US) use Manggar subdistricts as their base of operations in the region, and several others also attract many people to work in this area.

 Government

 In military, there are contains Depo of Vocational Education Military is a school founded by the Main Regiment of Army Military Command VI/Mulawarman was operated in Manggar Baru subdistrict and Dhomber Airfield (known as the Indonesian Air Force Base in Balikpapan) is a base belonging to the air force located in Manggar subdistrict.
 Another the public government are office Police Sector in Lamaru subdistrict, and Community Health Centers and Office District in Manggar subdistrict.

 Sport

 Batakan Stadium is a football stadium in Manggar subdistrict.
-The stadium hosts Liga 2 club Persiba Balikpapan and its has a capacity of 40,000.
+The stadium hosts Liga 2 club Persiba Balikpapan and has a capacity of 40,000.